Manage Test Harnesses

 If you convert external test harnesses to internal test harnesses, the external SLX files can be anywhere on the MATLAB path.

-If your model uses external test harnesses, only create a copy of your model using File > Save As from the model menu.
-Using File > Save As copies external test harnesses to the destination folder of the new model and keeps the harness information current.
+If your model uses external test harnesses, only create a copy of your model using Save > Save as.
+Using Save as copies external test harnesses to the destination folder of the new model, renames the harnesses, and keeps the harness information current.

 Copying the model file on disk will not copy external harnesses associated with the model.